 A Not So Typical Afternoon

 I had not reserved any energy to talk and had exhausted everything on the way back cycling.
 I simply lifted my index finger and pointed to the television.
-She understood something serious or sinister had happened and switched on a local news channel.
+She understood something serious had happened and switched on a local news channel.

 "There was a blast?
 A blast in the petrol pump near Governor House?
 (A brief pause) That looks intense!
 Thank God you didn't suffer anything serious.
 Let me bring some bandages.
 I will tie those spots; you will take rest and be up and running in no time."